 - Some drugs you take (antimalarials and beta-blockers)

 Your doctor will want to know your medical history, especially what kinds of medications you may be taking.
-She’ll look at your skin.
+They’ll look at your skin.
 Usually, a physical exam gives your doctor enough information to diagnose or rule out guttate psoriasis.

 If they need more information, your doctor may take a blood sample or a throat culture to check for strep.
 It’s also common for doctors to perform a skin biopsy when they want to know for sure what you have.

 - Medications.
 There are several over-the-counter or prescription options for the itchy, flaky skin, as well as the dryness and swelling.
 They include: